MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 - **Operators for advanced search**: Lets you use simple Boolean operators in your search term and craft the query to get the results you want.

-- **Intelligence**: Applies AI technology to interpret natural language such as misspellings, common abbreviations, and synonyms to delivers quality results.
+- **Intelligence**: Applies AI technology to interpret natural language such as misspellings, common abbreviations, and synonyms to deliver quality results.

 For more information about Dataverse search, see: [Using Dataverse search to search for records](/powerapps/user/relevance-search).